Skip to content

 The constellation name Libra is pronounced /ˈli:brə /.
 In English, the constellation is known as the Scales.
 The genitive form of Librae, used in star names, is Librae (pronunciation: /ˈlaɪbriː/).
 The three-letter abbreviation, adopted by the International Astronomical Union (IAU) in 1922, is Lib.

-Libra belongs to the Zodiac family of constellations, along with Aries, Taurus, Gemini, Cancer, Leo, Virgo, Scorpius, Sagittarius, Capricornus, Aquarius and Pisces.
+Libra belongs to the zodiac family of constellations, along with Aries, Taurus, Gemini, Cancer, Leo, Virgo, Scorpius, Sagittarius, Capricornus, Aquarius and Pisces.

-Libra contains three stars with known planets and does not have any Messier objects.
+Libra contains four stars with known planets and does not have any Messier objects.
 The brightest star in the constellation is Zubeneschamali, Beta Librae, with an apparent magnitude of 2.61.
-There is one meteor shower associated with the constellation, the May Librids.
+The constellation hosts 83 visible stars (brighter than magnitude 6.50).

 Libra constellation,libra stars,libra star map,libra location,scales constellation